victorzappi/LDSP/docs/1_dependencies.md

 - **Ninja Build System**: we use this tool to speed up the building process of LDSP applications.
 The LDSP environment includes the NDK and some third-party libraries (all open-source) that need to be built and linked against, and [Ninja](https://ninja-build.org/) makes this almost effortless!

     - Linux: install via your package manager
-    - macOS: install via Homebrew or MacPorts; otherwise download the zip from here [https://github.com/ninja-build/ninja/releases](https://github.com/ninja-build/ninja/releases), uncompress and place it wherever you prefer; then add to your [PATH environment variable](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg) the path to the folder that contains the *ninja* binary
+    - macOS: install via Homebrew (*brew install ninja*) or MacPorts; otherwise download the zip from here [https://github.com/ninja-build/ninja/releases](https://github.com/ninja-build/ninja/releases), uncompress and place it wherever you prefer; then add to your [PATH environment variable](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg) the path to the folder that contains the *ninja* binary
     - Windows: download the zip from here [https://github.com/ninja-build/ninja/releases](https://github.com/ninja-build/ninja/releases), uncompress and place it wherever you prefer, and then add to your [PATH environment variable](https://stackoverflow.com/a/44272417) the path to the folder that contains the *ninja* binary (.exe)

   Then check that *ninja* was successfully installed, by openinig a **new shell** and typing: